AlanFall/mr.Hover/README.md

 ##Demo Page

 Visit the demo page.
-You can also copy a mixin imediatelly from there.
+You can also copy a mixin imediatelly from there: www.digital-grief.com/mrhover